NachoToast/Jukebot/.github/installationGuide.md

     3. Spotify Authorization

-        - Jukebot uses Spotify to allow people to queue their playlists, albums, and other tracks
+        - Jukebot uses Spotify to allow people to queue their playlists, albums, and other tracks, you don't need to do this step, but you won't be able to play Spotify links otherwise.

         - If you get stuck in the following steps, you can consult [these instructions](https://github.com/play-dl/play-dl/tree/5d4485a54e01665ef2126d043f30498d8596c27a/instructions#spotify)